Talia0303/Talia0303/README.md

 - 👋 Hi, I’m @Talia0303
 - 👀 I’m interested in programming of course, music and physiscs.
 - 🌱 I’m currently learning how to use GitHub.
-- 💞️ I’m looking to collaborate on any project, but firstly the "Hello World" one.
+- 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me: messages here I guess?
+- 📫 How to reach me: messages here for now.

 <!---
 Talia0303/Talia0303 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.